jgibbon/ninjafish/README.md

 Ninjafish
 =========

-Control Ninja Block Devices from SailfishOS.

 ![Ninjafish](qml/cover/coverimage.png)
+Ninja Block RC for SailfishOS.

-This is an early Alpha Version which may and will stop functioning when you least expect it.
+This is an early Alpha Version.
 If you're not comfortable with building it yourself, you might be better off waiting for an official release.
+There's an even longer warning and some screenshots on http://jgibbon.github.io/ninjafish!

 What is working:
  - Log in